DynamicsValue/licence-agreements/FakeXrmEasy/FAQ.md

 **What are the main differences between the Modified Polyform Non-commercial license 1.0.0 and the original Polyform Non-Commercial 1.0.0 license?**

-The Modified Polyform Non-commercial license includes an exception to allow commercial use if your organisation is an environmental protection agency or a health care organisation whose participation is 100% public.

-Health care organisations or Environmental Protection Agencies with any kind of private ownership who don't meet the requirements of RPL 1.5 and want to use FakeXrmEasy version 2 or later should buy a commercial license.

-We believe these are fundamental services that should be covered even under in a commercial context as their primary goal is to either protect our environment or provide free health care services.
+The Modified Polyform Non-commercial license is almost the same as the PolyForm Non-Commercial 1.0.0 license except for the definition of NonCommercial Organizations:

+*Use by any public charitable organization, public educational institution, public research organization, public safety or health organization, public environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding, provided their participation is 100% public.*

+*Use by a foundation whose purpose is to fight poverty, combat disease, promote and advance human rights, animal welfare or environmental protection is use for a permitted purpose.*

+Internal use of FakeXrmEasy version 2 or later by any of the Noncommercial Organizations listed above is free of charge for any commercial or non commercial purpose.

+Other types of organizations could also use FakeXrmEasy version 2 or later free of charge for strictly noncommercial purpose.

+Use of FakeXrmEasy version 2 or later by a third-party independent contractor or agent of a corporation, business, or organization for any commercial purpose of such third-party that you have authorized is not a permitted use and such third-parties should use the software under a commercial license.

 **How many Commercial licenses do I need and what does a 'user' mean?**